We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 Diving on Zanzibar offers you a stunning underwater world with schools of tropical reef fish, turtles, dolphins, nudibranchs and beautiful hard and soft coral formations.
 The diving is done mainly around the Mnemba Atoll which is regarded as the best diving area on Zanzibar.
 The hotel uses a PADI dive centre which offers daily diving and snorkelling trips to Mnemba and other north-east coast reefs - the centre is situated inside the Sunshine Marine Lodge (sister hotel) and free transfers are provided.

 In every room you will find a comfortable queensize bed with a large mosquito net, and a private bathroom with shower and W/C. The rooms do not have air-conditioning, as they were designed to use the ocean breeze to cool down the rooms.
 All rooms do have a ceiling fan, however.
+There are 15 rooms in total.

 |Room:||1 x Sunshine Suite|